Table of contents

-The term DevOps has been used to describe how software developers and IT operations work together.
-A new concept called MLOps, combining DevOps and machine learning (ML), is gaining attention for various reasons.
+The term DevOps describes how software developers and IT operations collaborate.
+However, a new concept, MLOps, which combines DevOps and machine learning (ML), is gaining attention for various reasons.

-DevOps and MLOps are software development strategies involving developers, operations, and data science collaboration.
-The primary difference is that DevOps focuses on application development, while MLOps is about machine learning.
+DevOps and MLOps are software development strategies that involve collaboration between developers, operations, and data scientists.
+The primary difference is that DevOps focuses on application development, while MLOps focuses on machine learning.

 In a software company, there are two teams: development and operations.
 The development team creates new systems, while the operations team tests and implements the products.
 Sometimes, the operations team provides feedback on bugs, causing delays in the development cycle.

-DevOps is about breaking barriers between development and operations teams through collaboration.
-It’s a popular IT concept that involves software development, operation, and management across a system.
+What is DevOps?
+It’s an approach focused on breaking barriers between development and operations teams through collaboration.
+DevOps is a popular IT concept that involves software development, operation, and management across a system.
 DevOps is not just a single tool or method; it’s an approach that enables greater agility in operations.
 It emphasizes collaboration between developers and manual and automated systems.

 DevOps unites Development and Operations teams, breaking down traditional silos between them.
 These teams operated separately in the past and had to invest much time and effort in meetings and emails to stay informed.